Clifton, York: Demography

 The figures below were taken from the Census 2001 Key Statistics for Local Authorities in England and Wales, from the Office for National Statistics on 29 April 2001.

 The population in Clifton Ward was 12,017 of which 91.1% were born in England and 4.9% from outside the United Kingdom.
-The largest Age Group within the population, 22.2%, were between 30 and 44 years old.
+The largest age group, 22.2%, were between 30 and 44 years old.
 Of the total population, 94.6% described their ethnic origin as White-British.
-The figures show that 67.8% declared they were Christian, whilst 30.2% declared no religious belief at all.
+The figures show that 67.8% declared they were Christian, whilst 30.2% declared no religious belief.
 Of the population aged between 16 and 74 years old, 59.7% declared they were in some form of employment and 10.5% said they were retired.
-Of the 5,337 households, 21% were Semi-Detached and 57.5% were Terraced.
+Of the 5,337 households, 21% lived in semi-detached and 57.5% in terraced houses.
 The level of household ownership was 58%.

 In 2011, the population of Clifton rose to 13,548 in 5,652 houses.

 Geography

-Clifton consists of council estates and terraced properties not visible from the main road.
 Clifton is bounded by the parish of Rawcliffe and Clifton Without to the north, Holgate to the south-west, Heworth to the east and Guildhall Ward to the south-east.
 The Ward boundary runs from the River Ouse in the west, opposite Acomb Landing, along the back of the Homestead Park and York Sports Club and across the A19 following Water Lane and Lilbourne Drive.
 It continues north-east along the Bur Dike to behind Burton Green Primary School before heading south-east and then east across Bootham Stray, the B1363 and the Nestle Factory to the River Foss.
 The river forms the eastern boundary as far as Diamond Street and Walpole Street, where it heads west and then south to the junction of Clarence Street with the Haxby and Wigginton Roads.
 It heads west past the York District Hospital and then south along the York to Scarborough Railway Line until it reaches the River Ouse at Scarborough Bridge.
 The remainder of the boundary follows the river north-west to Acomb Landing.

 Economy

-Most of the population find employment in the city centre or the many retail and industrial parks on the outskirts of York such as Clifton Moor in the nearby area of Clifton Without.
-Employment can be found within the ward at the Nestle Foods Factory on Haxby Road, and the York District Hospital on Wigginton Road.
+Most of the population find employment in the city centre or in the many retail and industrial parks on the outskirts of York, including Clifton Moor in the neighbouring area of Clifton Without.
+The Clifton Moor Retail Park features national chains such as Currys, DFS, Gear4music and Subway, offering a broad mix of amenities and local employment opportunities.
+Employment can also be found within the ward at the Nestlé Foods Factory on Haxby Road and the York District Hospital on Wigginton Road.